How to Build a Fintech Product: Step-by-Step Guide

 Before developing a fintech product, make sure it complies with recent fintech regulations.
 Here are some actions you should take:

-Regulatory sandboxes are created by governments and banks as a space for fintech startups to conduct testing with temporarily adjusted regulations.
-Sandboxes help companies ensure that they are secure and won’t become subject to any rules.
+The regulatory sandboxes are created by governments and banks as a space for fintech startups to conduct testing with temporarily adjusted regulations.
+Sandboxes help companies ensure that their fintech startups are secure and won’t become subject to any violations.

 However, in the United States, fintech companies must comply with both federal and state laws.